mayrocolnago/switchtoggle/README.md

 # Dependencies

-Don't forget to add the JQuery calling in order to work the functions
+Don't forget to add the JQuery call in order to use the functions

 ```
 <script type="text/javascript" src="https://code.jquery.com/jquery-3.3.1.min.js"></script>